deepin-community/python3.11/Doc/library/tempfile.rst

    .. versionchanged:: 3.5

-      The :py:data:`os.O_TMPFILE` flag is now used if available.
+      The :py:const:`os.O_TMPFILE` flag is now used if available.

    .. versionchanged:: 3.8
       Added *errors* parameter.